lopezdsr/sql-query/sqlref/sql_reference.template.md

 A relation is an entity that represents input data either stored physically on Cloud {{site.data.keyword.cos_short}} or taken from virtual intermediate results.
 Such an intermediate result may be, for example, the result of a *subselect*, a *values clause*, a *common table expression*, or a *table-valued function*.
 Relations can be queried or joined with other relations.

-Specifying the physical data stored on Cloud {{site.data.keyword.cos_short}} as a relation is done using the [externalTableSpec](#externalTableSpec) syntax.
+Specifying the physical data stored on Cloud {{site.data.keyword.cos_short}} as a relation is done by using the [externalTableSpec](#externalTableSpec) syntax.
 An example of a valid table URI is `cos://us-geo/sql/orders.parquet`, which references one of the sample tables provided by {{site.data.keyword.sqlquery_short}} out of the box.

-Multiple relations can be composed using join operators.
-The syntax for joining relations is defined by the syntax diagrams below.
+Multiple relations can be composed by using join operators.
+The syntax for joining relations is defined by the following syntax diagrams.

 <h3 id="relation">relation</h3>